Knoero/Knoero.github.io/_pages/Researches.md

 ## 3D Through-wall Imaging With Unmanned Aerial Vehicles Using WIFI

-- **Project Type**: Undergraduate research program of Mechanical Engineering in SJTU.
-Feb 2018 - Oct 2018.
+**Feb 2018 - Oct 2018	Undergraduate research program of Mechanical Engineering in SJTU**

 - **Goal**: Verify and reproduce the result of [a research paper from IEEE](https://dl.acm.org/doi/10.1145/3055031.3055084).